What are your candles & wax melts made of?

 We make every effort to ship your orders as quickly as possible.
 Typically, orders are shipped within 24-48 hours after we receive your order.

-Most addresses within Bloomington-Normal, IL are eligible for free delivery; please select the local delivery option during the checkout process for further details.
+Most addresses within Bloomington-Normal, IL are eligible for free 2-day delivery (with a $45 minimum order, pre-tax); please select the local delivery option during the checkout process for further details.
+Orders received after 4pm CST will be processed on the next business day.

 Do you offer wholesale or bulk orders of your handmade goods?